lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 * increases online performance by reducing network requests for certain assets
 * provides a customized offline fallback experience

+This subset of what service worker lets us do _roughly_ aligns with what AppCache was designed to do.

 There are already tons of cookbooks and code snippets and tools for generating things with service workers, but I find that it's useful to dive in and build things from scratch when trying to learn a new web technology thoroughly.
 There are so very many ways to skin a cat.
 This is mine.

 Inspired by [Jeremy Keith's post](https://adactio.com/journal/9888) describing his recent successes building a service worker for his site, I decided to build on his solution and create my own.